Omar-Yasser-Frontend/Booking-Hotel/README.md

 # Project Overview

+## Disclaimer

+This project (**Hotel Booking**) was created **for portfolio and learning purposes only**.
+It is **not a real booking platform**, and no actual reservations, payments, or services are provided.

 ## 🚀 About This Project

 This repository represents an ongoing project that I'm actively developing as part of my portfolio.
-The project is currently in the planning phase, where I'm designing and structuring the features that will be implemented for both frontend and backend components.
+The project is currently in the frontend building phase, where I'm designing and structuring the features that will be implemented for frontend components.

 ## 🛠️ Tech Stack